StephG99/personalwebsite/README.md

 3. **Contacting Me**: If you'd like to get in touch with me, you can use the contact form on the "Contact" page or reach out through the provided social media links.

-4. **Contributing**: If you find any issues with the website or want to contribute to its development, please refer to the [Contributing](#contributing) section below.

 ## Project Status

 ⚠️ **Please Note**: This website is still a work in progress.
 While some sections are complete and functional, others are under development.
 Here are some of the areas that are still incomplete or planned for future updates: